 You are welcome to download a Disability Accommodation Request form to print out for a member of the public that isn’t able to access the online Disability Accommodation Request.

 You may also connect with Heather or Kyle by calling 608-263-2741 or by email at email@example.com or firstname.lastname@example.org.
 Text messaging is available through the front desk at 608-225-7956.
 711 relay calls are accepted.

 If you are hosting an event or providing programming, use a tag line on advertisements and communications to let participants know disability accommodations can be requested.
 A sample tagline can be found below:

 “If you need an accommodation to attend this event, please contact (name, event host/coordinator) at (phone number/email).”

 The University of Wisconsin-Madison is committed to providing a workplace for employees where they can be successful.
 This includes providing reasonable accommodations in order for qualified employees and applicants with disabilities to have equal employment opportunities.
 If you are experiencing difficulty in the hiring process, while performing duties of your job, or accessing an employment benefit, you can consider requesting an accommodation.
 You can learn more about the accommodation process including links to request forms and policies at https://employeedisabilities.wisc.edu/

 Complete the Accommodation Request Form and obtain medical documentation from your treating specialist.

-Give both to Austin Tamayo, Divisional Disability Representative (DDR).
-As the DDR, Austin facilitates requests for both reasonable accommodation and medical leave.
+Give both to your Divisional Disability Representative (DDR).
+The DDR facilitates requests for both reasonable accommodation and medical leave.
 The DDR is the person designated to receive and hold confidential medical information in your division.